Table of Contents

 -

-Non-Muslim couples: Embassy marriage usually required; may register with Qatari court.
+Non-Muslim couples: An embassy marriage is usually required; however, they may register with the Qatari court.

 -